splunk-terraform/terraform-provider-signalfx/website/docs/r/detector.html.markdown

 `extrapolation` allows you to specify how to handle missing data.
 An extrapolation policy can be added to individual signals by updating the data block in your `program_text`.

-See <https://signalfx-product-docs.readthedocs-hosted.com/en/latest/charts/chart-builder.html#delayed-datapoints> for more info.
+See [Delayed Datapoints](https://signalfx-product-docs.readthedocs-hosted.com/en/latest/charts/chart-builder.html#delayed-datapoints) for more info.

 ## Attributes Reference